You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

 Before we take a closer look at this screen, let's take a quick look at how you navigate to the other main areas of the app.
 You can either swipe right on the screen, or tap the menu icon (red hamburger icon in top left corner) to access navigation.

-You'll then see the below, giving you one-tap access to your Today page, your Calendar, Contacts, Opportunities, Seminars, Workflows, Settings & Preferences, Contact Us page or Logout:
+You'll then see the below, giving you one-tap access to your Today page, your Reminders, your Calendar, Contacts, Opportunities, Seminars, Workflows, Preferences, Contact Us page or Logout:

 We'll consider those areas further along in this post.
 Let's go back to the Today screen: